Criviere/os/Chapter4.md

   Explanation:

-  `Consider a scenaior where Process 'A' and 'B' have four different task P1, P2, P3, and P4.
+  `Consider a scenario where Process 'A' and 'B' have four different task P1, P2, P3, and P4.
 So in order to go for execution, first Process 'A' of P1 executes, then Process 'B' of P1 executes, Secondly, Process 'A' of P2 executes, then Process 'B' of P2 executes and goes on until all the threads are finished for their execution.`

   Parallelism: